freesewing/freesewing/markdown/dev/reference/plugins/mirror/en.md

 ## Notes

-The mirror plugin is part of our [core-plugins bundle](/reference/plugins/core)
+This plugin is part of [core-plugins](/reference/plugins/core), so there is no need to load it manually unless you wish to forego loading of core plugins yet still want to load this plugin.

 [1]: https://www.npmjs.com/package/@freesewing/plugin-mirror